Quasilyte/FSparql/README.md

   "lang__author__depiction": "Pike face!"
 }]
 ```
-But we propaby want something similar to:
+But we propably want something similar to:
 ```
 [{
   "lang": {